himanshusharmaph/game/README.md

 # game
-Developed a simple game using HTML CSS Javascript
+Developed a simple game using HTML CSS Javascript.Player has to refresh to continue.